 The Quality Measures Rating contributes 15% to the overall Star Rating.

-Read more about Quality Measures.
+Read more about Quality Measures

 3. Residents’ Experience